Chart Color Schemes

 Upper Mount Gravatt displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Upper Mount Gravatt's dwelling structures, as per the latest Census, consisted of 58.1% houses and 41.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 74.0% houses and 26.0% other dwellings.
-Home ownership in Upper Mount Gravatt was at 25.5%, with mortgaged dwellings at 28.1% and rented ones at 46.3%.
-The median monthly mortgage repayment was $1,967, below Brisbane metro's average of $2,100.
-Weekly rent in Upper Mount Gravatt was $415, compared to Brisbane metro's $420.
-Nationally, Upper Mount Gravatt's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Upper Mount Gravatt, houses accounted for 58.1% of dwellings and other dwellings (semi-detached, apartments, 'other' dwellings) made up the remaining 41.9%, as per the latest Census data.
+This differs from Brisbane metro's dwelling structure, which was 74.0% houses and 26.0% other dwellings.
+Home ownership in Upper Mount Gravatt stood at 25.5%, with mortgaged dwellings at 28.1% and rented ones at 46.3%.
+The median monthly mortgage repayment in the area was $1,967, lower than Brisbane metro's average of $2,100.
+The median weekly rent figure in Upper Mount Gravatt was $415, compared to Brisbane metro's $420.
+Nationally, Upper Mount Gravatt's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing